 OK, the battle of the Stone Giants is near-enough to CGI-porn, having little to do with the main plot-line and ending with the not-quite-credible survival of a moiety of shoulda-been-squashed dwarves.
 But it’s in the Book, and it teetered on the rocky-edge of terror and fun.
 The boulder blasts, and whipsaw cliff-edge swings looked astonishing from my seat.
 So I reckon its a keeper, too.

 Rivendell?
 I expected this to be the bit that dragged.
 Seen it all before right?
 Although not quite so golden or precipitous.
-Councils of war; Hugo Weaving’s lordly growl (struggling with botox in that brow?); Kate Blanchett of the ethereal gowns, golden tresses, pointy ears and a large-but-cute hooter?
+Councils of war; Hugo Weaving’s lordly growl or struggling with botox in that brow or with the use of a skin lifting treatment; Kate Blanchett of the ethereal gowns, golden tresses, pointy ears and a large-but-cute hooter?
 All those fey-nordic elven types?
 But, surprise!
 It was over almost as soon as it began.
 Some Significant Glances to sort the goodies from the baddies; Gandalf and Galadriel playing footsie for a moment and then we’re off on the mountain trail with the Dwarves before the even the elves are awake-up.
 Some more slip-slidey clif-hanging gets the gang ready for a nice kip in a cave when…

 Ah!
 I have it!
 Here’s where we’ll find three-thousand or so frames we probably didn’t need.
 Goblins!
 Goblins, goblins… Thousands of the buggers; swarming through vast subterranean cathedrals of catwalks and twine, sweeping the dwarves toward a great blob of a king with a scrotum for a chin (I was slightly disappointed by Barry Humphries’ neutral, almost cultured voicing after his wonderful job as a White-Pointer in Nemo).
 The dwarves escape, of course; not one of the goblins proves able to fight or even stand out of the way of a sword.
 The frenetic slash-and-scatter scenes that ensue along rupturing rope bridges, careening cables and teetering trestles were a bit more than I needed.